Skip to main content

 Various companies are trying to improve Car-T efficacy by targeting both CD19 and CD20, and on Tuesday Lyell strengthened its bid here with updated results from a phase 1/2 trial of LYL314 in relapsed/refractory aggressive large B-cell lymphoma.

-The data look in line with those reported recently by Johnson & Johnson and Gilead with similarly acting projects, with the usual caveats around cross-trial comparisons and small patient numbers.
+The data look in line with those reported recently by Johnson & Johnson and Gilead with similarly acting projects, in a similar Car-T-naive setting, with the caveat of cross-trial comparisons.
 But Lyell reckons it’ll be able to compete with these bigger rivals, and has already sped into a pivotal study, Pinacle, in third-line disease.

-Based on the data so far, the dual targeting Car-Ts seem to be doing better than the incumbents on efficacy, as well as showing lower rates of grade 3 cytokine release syndrome and immune effector cell-associated neurotoxicity syndrome (ICANS).
+Based on the data so far, the dual targeting Car-Ts seem to look better than the incumbents on efficacy, as well as showing lower rates of grade 3 cytokine release syndrome and immune effector cell-associated neurotoxicity syndrome (ICANS).

 Lyell reported data on Tuesday from Car-T-naive patients in its trial, most of whom had received the recommended phase 2 dose of 100 million Car-T cells.